bzuraik/Predictions-on-California-s-House-Prices/README.md

 # 2. Missing D ata
-## Now once the below block is run, we can see that the column total_bedrooms has 207 empty values!
+## Now once the below block is run, we can see that the column total_bedrooms has 207 empty values.
+We replace the null values with the mean and check for nulls again.!